-Conclusion – We have seen in the post above that ANN’s don’t create or invent any new information or facts.
-ANN help us to make sense of what’s already available in the hidden format.
-It takes an empirical approach on a massive amount of data to give best and near accurate results.
+Conclusion – We have seen in the post above that ANNs don’t create or invent any new information or facts.
+ANN helps us to make sense of what’s already available in the hidden format.
+It takes an empirical approach to a massive amount of data to give the best and near-accurate results.
 Deep Learning, in short, is going much beyond machine learning and its algorithms that are either supervised or unsupervised.
-In DL it uses many layers of nonlinear processing units for feature extraction and transformation.

 ============================ About the Author =======================